alisio/Minute-Ninja/README.md

 5. Actions to be taken
 6. Conclusions

+Meeting Title: [if provided]
+Meeting Date: [if provided]
 Transcript: {transcript}
 ```

 Similar structured templates are used for all supported languages, ensuring consistent formal output across different linguistic contexts.
+When title and date are not explicitly provided, the AI will analyze the transcript content and infer appropriate values, clearly marking them as "Inferred" in the output.

 ## Documentation
 📚 **[Complete Documentation Index](DOCS.md)** - Navigate all project documentation including performance analysis, technical specifications, and usage examples.